|Previous College:||St. Lawrence, 1998|

-Now in his sixth season as the head coach of the Holy Cross baseball team in 2013, Greg DiCenzo has continued to bring the program to new heights.
-The Crusaders have gone 126-126-1 overall and 54-44 in Patriot League regular season play during DiCenzo’s tenure, with the team posting five straight 20-win seasons for the first time in program history from 2008-2012.
-Holy Cross also made two Patriot League Championship Series appearances in 2010 and 2012.
+Now in his eighth season as the head coach of the Holy Cross baseball team in 2015, Greg DiCenzo has continued to bring the program to new heights.
+The Crusaders have gone 167-182-1 overall and 73-63 in Patriot League regular season play during DiCenzo’s tenure, with the team posting six straight 20-win seasons for the first time in program history from 2008-2013.
+Holy Cross has also made three Patriot League championship series appearances in 2010, 2012 and 2013.

-In 2012, DiCenzo earned New England Intercollegiate Baseball Association Division I Coach of the Year honors, after the Crusaders finished with an overall record of 33-22 to break the school single-season mark for victories.
+In 2012, DiCenzo earned New England Division I Coach of the Year honors, after the Crusaders finished with an overall record of 33-22 to break the school single-season mark for victories.
 Holy Cross also placed second in the Patriot League with a 13-7 mark in conference games, and finished as the runner-up in the league tournament.
 In addition, the Crusaders set school single-season records for best fielding percentage (.971), most saves (15) and most strikeouts (350).
 Three players were selected to play in the New England All-Star game, seven Crusaders earned All-Patriot League honors and Nate Koneski was drafted in the 19th round by the Seattle Mariners.
 Holy Cross also upset No. 4 Texas A&M during its spring trip to start the season.

 In 2010 the Crusaders finished in third place in the Patriot League with a 10-10 mark in conference games, while going 26-26 overall.
 Holy Cross then won its first-ever Patriot League playoff series by taking two out of three games at Lehigh, and finished as the runner-up in the conference tournament.
 Stephen Wadsworth earned Patriot League Rookie of the Year honors and was selected as a third team Freshman All-American, while six Crusaders earned spots on the All-Patriot League teams.
 The 2010 squad also broke school single-season records in a number of offensive categories, with a .319 batting average, a .477 slugging percentage, 367 runs, 569 hits, 114 doubles, 45 home runs, 852 total bases and 340 runs batted in.